Strategy Validation

 Error: "Node missing required configuration"

-Feature node without feature selected, or comparison without operator
+Condition node without a feature or operator selected

 Cause: